alefesouza/laravel-vue-boilerplate/README.md

   <a href="https://gitlab.com/alefesouza/laravel-vue-boilerplate/pipelines" title="GitLab CI"><img src="https://gitlab.com/alefesouza/laravel-vue-boilerplate/badges/master/build.svg" alt="GitLab CI"></a>
 </p>

-A Laravel 5.5 Single Page Application boilerplate using Vue.js 2.5, Bootstrap 4, TypeScript, Sass and Pug with:
+A Laravel 5.5 Single Page Application boilerplate using Vue.js 2.5, GraphQL, Bootstrap 4, TypeScript, Sass and Pug with:

-* A users CRUD if the current user is an admin.
+* A users CRUD if the current user is an admin written in RESTful and GraphQL.
 * i18n for English, Portuguese and Spanish, based on browser language settings.
 * Authentication using JWT.
 * WebSockets with Laravel Echo and Pusher.